 Group 4 relates to delivering facilities.
 There is some uncertainty regarding the effects of this group of actions as it is not known where facilities will be located.
 Most new facilities will not come on stream until after 2014 when the existing waste contract ends.
 However, the effects of this group are mainly positive, in particular for objective 7 on addressing causes of climate change, objective 10 on maximising reuse, recycling and recovery, objective 11 on minimising consumption of resources and objective 12 on disposing of waste at the nearest appropriate installation.
-One minor negative score has been awarded for Objective 15 on efficient use of land which is due to the continuing landfill of significant quantities of waste in the short term.

 Group 5 relates to the continued use of the Edmonton EfW until 2014.
 This policy has no relationship with many of the SEA objectives.
 As this action focuses on the period of the current contract to 2014, there is no relationship with the objectives in the medium to long term.
-In the short term it will have positive effects addressing climate change (objective 7); biodiversity (objective 1); water quality (objective 5); resource consumption (objective 11); the built environment (objective 13); improving the efficient use of land (objective 15) because this action will use an existing facility and divert waste from landfill.
+In the short term it will have positive effects addressing climate change (objective 7); biodiversity (objective 1); water quality (objective 5); the nearest appropriate installation (objective 12) the built environment (objective 13); improving the efficient use of land (objective 15) because this action will use an existing facility and divert waste from landfill.
 There will be no change to the baseline in terms of maximising reuse, recycling and recovery and the consumption of natural resources (objectives 10 and 11) as this facility will continue working under the waste contract currently in place.

 Group 6 proposes to promote energy recovery which is eligible for Renewables Obligations Certificates.
 The assessment shows that this policy will have highly positive effects upon addressing the causes of climate change (objective 7) because it promotes the reduction of greenhouse gas emissions.
-The action also has a positive effect upon maximising recovery (objective 10); resource consumption (objective 11) when there is a new waste contract post 2014.
+The action also has a positive effect upon maximising recovery (objective 10); resource consumption (objective 11) when there is a new waste contract post

+2014.
 In addition, major positive effects have been predicted for the economy and encouraging businesses to improve their environmental and economic performance (objectives 17 and 18).
 This is because the recovery eligible for renewables obligations will have a higher market price and is considered to be green energy.
 Encouraging recovery may also enable businesses to be self sufficient in their energy usage.